Harika-SVL/Ansible/notes.md

 => Now need to restart the service, 'sudo service sshd restart'

-* Create a service account/user('sudo adduser devops') in all machines with sudo permissions('sudo visudo') (This is to be done in both the machines)
+* Create a service account/user('sudo adduser devops') in all machines with sudo permissions('sudo visudo') (This is to be done on both the machines)

 ![Alt text](shots/17.PNG)
 ![Alt text](shots/18.PNG)

-[ Note : Login into both the machines as devops user using 'ssh devops@< same machine IPaddress >']
+[ Note : Login into both the machines as devops user using 'ssh devops@< same machine public_IPaddress >']

 ![Alt text](shots/19.PNG)
 ![Alt text](shots/20.PNG)

-[ Optional: as both machines are in the same network we can also use private ipaddress of other machine to connect instead of public ipaddress ]
+[ Optional: as both machines are in the same network we can also use private_IPaddress of other machine to connect instead of public_IPaddress ]

 * Install Ansible on the control node using commands only on the control node :